-We work very closely with our partner LOVEFiLM to ensure that you have three films at any time, with up to six a month.
-On occasion a film may not make it to your school so please do let us know!
-You can either contact your coordinator through the website or you can email email@example.com and we can sort things out for you.
+We work very closely with Amazon LOVEFiLM to ensure that you have three films at any time.
+On occasion a film may not make it to your club so please do let us know!
+You can either contact your Programme Coordinator through the website or you can email email@example.com and we can sort things out for you.

-Please do note though that if you have recently told us that films are missing, it can take up to two months for this to show on your films page - but you can rest assured that the films have been removed from LOVEFiLM.
-Any questions on film deliveries can go to your designated Schools Support Coordinator by clicking on the CONTACT COORDINATOR button.
+Once you have reported DVDs missing you will be sent new films within one month but do let us know if that doesn't happen.
+Please do note though that if you have recently told us that films are missing, it can take up to two months for this to show on your films page - but you can rest assured that the films have been removed from Amazon LOVEFiLM.
+Any questions on film deliveries can go to your designated Programme Coordinator by clicking on the CONTACT COORDINATOR button on Manage my Club.

 Do you have a FREEPOST address?